learning-zone/python-basics/README.md

 ## Q. What is a namedtuple?

-A namedtuple will let us access a tuple's elements using a name/label.
+A namedtuple will let us access a tuple\'s elements using a name/label.
 We use the function namedtuple() for this, and import it from collections.

 ```py
  from collections import namedtuple